Huangying-Zhan/marker-detection/README.md

 # For debugging, an external image publisher and result subscriber are also implemented.
 # Open a new terminal
 source devel/setup.bash
-rosrun marker_detection external_image.py
+rosrun marker_detection pre_detection.py
 # Open a new terminal
 source devel/setup.bash
-rosrun marker_detection external_result.py
+rosrun marker_detection post_detection.py
 ```

 #### marker_detection_ros.py

 ##### Function

 `marker_detection_ros.py` subscribes a message which includes a boolean signal telling the package to perform detection or not and also an image.
-If the singal is true, it starts detection after receiving the message.
-After detection, it publishes a topic message regarding the detection result and also an image message.
+If the signal is true, it starts detection after receiving the message.
+After detection, it publishes two topic messages, including the detection result (numerical and image).
 The image message visualize the detection result if a marker is detected.
 Otherwise, it just return the original image.
-Moreover, for each received image, the resulted image is saved at `$FRCN/catkin_ws/src/marker_detection/detected_img`.
+Moreover, it is possible to save detection image result for debugging (default is disabled).
+For each received image, the resulted image is saved at `$FRCN/catkin_ws/src/marker_detection/detected_img`.
 This folder will be **cleared** when new detection package starts again.

 ##### Topic messages